peartreegames/topiary/README.md

 ![](https://github.com/peartreegames/topiary/blob/main/assets/logo_horizontal_outline.png)

-Topiary is a narrative scripting tool which uses the Topi language to write interactive stories.
+Topiary is a dialogue scripting tool which uses the Topi language to write interactive stories.
-It is designed to be integrated into video games which require a large amount of state and control flow in their narrative.
+It is designed to be integrated into video games which require a large amount of state and control flow in their dialogue.

 Think of Topiary as programming a screenplay for your video game.